HeyLucasLeao/tinycp/README.md

 # TinyCP
 TinyCP is an experimental Python library for conformal predictions, providing tools to generate valid prediction sets with a specified significance level (alpha).
+This project aims to facilitate the implementation of personal and future projects on the topic.

+For more information on a previous project related to Out-of-Bag (OOB) solutions, visit [this link](https://github.com/HeyLucasLeao/cp-study).

 Currently, TinyCP supports Out-of-Bag (OOB) solutions for `RandomForestClassifier` in binary classification problems.
 For more options and advanced features, consider exploring [Crepes](https://github.com/henrikbostrom/crepes).